Frequently Asked Questions

 There are restaurants and fast food outlets located at Bongaree, Bellara, Kiosk, Toorbul & Donnybrook.

-You are allowed to moor infront of the new Sandstone Point Hotel but is not accesible by dinghy due to the amount of rocks in the area.
+You are allowed to moor in front of the Sandstone Point Hotel but is not accessible by tender due to the amount of rocks in the area.

-It is to be noted the houseboat is to stay anchored in deeper waters and the dinghy provided to be your transport from the vessel to shore.
-The houseboat is not allowed to be beached at any location along the Pumicestone Passage as the tides fall dramatically and quickly in the Passage you may find your self stranded for long periods of time (12hrs) and may incur a fee for the late return of the vessel or an expensive rescue.
+It is to be noted the houseboat is to stay anchored in deeper waters and the tender provided to be your transport from the vessel to shore.
+The houseboat is not allowed to be beached at any location along the Pumicestone Passage as the tides fall quickly and dramatically resulting in the boat to be stranded for long periods of time (12 hrs) and may incur a fee for the late return of the vessel, a fee for any damage incurred or an expensive rescue.

 Maps are provided of the Passage to illustrate the areas the vessel can and can't go.

 How many people can we take on the Houseboat?